forseti-security/forseti-security/_docs/quickstarts/scanner/default_rules.md

   * Datasets should not be accessible by groups who's email address matches `@gmail.com`.

 * Blacklist
-  * The IP address of any GCP instances should not be listed on the [emergingthreats](https://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt) website
+  * The IP address of any Google Cloud Platform (GCP) instances should not be listed on the [emergingthreats](https://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt) website.

 * Cloud Storage (legacy ACL policies)
   * Buckets ACLs should not be publicly accessible (`AllUsers`).